NVentimiglia/MVVMExample/README.md

 - Infrastructure : A service which implements a hardware dependency
  - Mock, SmartFox, RestApi, SQLITE, Parse, JsonDB, CouchBase
  - Internal implementation should be  hidden agnosstic contract

+- Views : Presents someting to the user
+  - Imports Logic (Viewmodels, models, services, ect)
+  - May or may not be observable.
+  - Unity dependencies ok